SultanShamshad/CE_880_Project/README.md

-In this repository the code is given for the project in python and so it can be open in any python compiler.Use a local development environment OR code can be access with GitHub Dev OR code can be access with Google CoLab by Repository Clone.
+In this repository the code is given for the project in python and so it can be open in any python compiler.Use a local development environment OR code can be access with GitHub Dev OR code can be access with GitHub codespaces OR code can be access with Google CoLab by Repository Clone.